codepurse/flexi-state/README.md

 <a name="readme-top"></a>

-FlexiState is a nimble state management tool crafted for React apps.
-It offers effortless handling of complex state while staying adaptable to your needs.
-With FlexiState, you can easily integrate custom middleware on the fly, giving you full control over your app's state flow.
-Say goodbye to boilerplate code and hello to a more flexible state management experience with FlexiState.
+A nimble state manager for React.
+Effortlessly handle complex state, customize middleware on the fly, and bid farewell to boilerplate.
+Enjoy flexibility without compromise.

 </div>
 🎯 Getting started